Code-Institute-Submissions/carolinecole/README.md

 ### User stories
 * The ability to easily use and navigate the website.
 * Relevant, interesting blog posts which leaves me wanting to come back for me.
+* About page with information about the blogger and somewhere I can connect with her.
 * A functing contact page, which allows me to contact the blog owner.
-* Visual icons and images with functioning links to relevant webpages.
+* Visual icons and images with functioning links to relevant webpages., making it easy to shop these products.
-* A stylish,
+* A section with functioning links to the blogger's social media accounts.

 ### Design Choices